 2. Limit Sales Pitching

-Instead of immediately promoting your own name, take the time to describe yourself and your business in the first few lines, showcasing the value you can offer.
+Instead of immediately promoting your name, take the time to describe yourself and your business in the first few lines, showcasing the value you can offer.

 Remember to personalize your email to the brand you’re pitching and let your character shine through.

-Don’t be afraid to include your own unique touch to stand out from the hundreds of emails a marketing manager is likely to receive
+Don’t be afraid to include your unique touch to stand out from the hundreds of emails a marketing manager is likely to receive

 3. Personalize Email